mirzawaqasahmed/f5-big-iq-lab/docs/class3/module2/lab2.rst

 |

-5. Delete the wrong pool member to clear the alarm.
+5. Delete the pool member previously created during step 3. to clear the alarm.